Did you know that on every half day we have a reading block and a math block?

 Cooking : have students help measure and count for you.
 Work on fractions while cooking, double a recipe (or cut a recipe in half) and have students figure out the new amount of ingredients.

-Writing: have students make lists for you, write thank you notes for gifts, write letters to grandparents, write goals and dreams and steps to achieve them
+Writing: have students make shopping or chore lists for you, write thank you notes for gifts, write letters to grandparents, write goals and dreams and steps to achieve them

 Reading : have students read to younger siblings, or older siblings, or to their favorite teddy bear.
 Get some recorded books from the Lakewood Library and have child follow along in the book.